Skip to content

 The Taggart Lake Trail descending into a young evergreen forest in front of the Teton Mountains.
 Grand Teton National Park, Wyoming

-Continue straight and after a short distance you’ll notice another sign that will direct you to Bradley Lakes over another small moraine.
-If you have the time and energy, why not?
-Back on the Taggart Lake Trail, continue heading west (toward the Tetons) and the trail will begin to make a small descent to a young lodgepole pine forest.
-This is the new growth after a natural wildfire, the Beaver Creek Fire, burned the area back in 1985.
+Continue straight and after a short distance you’ll notice another sign that will direct you to Bradley Lake over another small moraine.
+If you have the time and energy, it’s worth the side-trip.
+Resuming the Taggart Lake Trail, continue heading west (toward the Tetons) and the trail will begin to make a small descent to a young lodgepole pine forest.
+This is the regrowth after a natural wildfire, the Beaver Creek Fire, burned the area back in 1985.

 After passing through the trees, the trail opens up at a meadow, skirting the treeline on the right.
 It soon takes a sharp turn west back into the trees and drops you off at Taggart Lake.